Whether you’re after popular attractions or nature exploration, we've got it all on our grand list of top things to do with kids in Singapore.

 Wild Wild Wet, 1 Pasir Ris Close, Singapore 519599

 Leave the kids bouncing off the walls (literally) at Bounce, where interconnected trampolines provide masses of space for amateur acrobatics.
-Activities to try include dodgeball, slam dunk and the Leap of Faith.
+Activities to try include dodgeball, slam dunk and the X-Park.
 Plus, keep an eye out for cool events every so often.